LimingXLiming/JiangLiming/_pages/Publication.md

 #### Webinar and Invited Talks
+* Keynote Presentation at The 6th Eurasian Conference on OpenSees, Beijing, 24 July 2024.
+* Invited talk at FCE Annual Forum: Sharing of my GRF application experiences, 21 July 2024
+* Development of fire-safe solutions for modern buildings at PolyU, Ghent University, 17 June 2024.
+* Workshop for WGO Competition: Fire safety and advanced solutions for sustainable building construction, 10 May 2024.
 * Introduction of OpenSees for fire for modelling structures in fire and AI-FE hybrid Simulation, Universiti Teknologi Malaysia(UTM),  4 Mar 2024.
 * Numerical Modelling and Experimental Study for fire safety of modern buildings, Jingganshan University, Ji’An, 23 Nov 2023.
 * Future Fire-safe Facade Glass System with Active Ventilation, Joint Symposium 2023- Shaping the future: Trends and Insights for Tomorrow Technologies Development in Greater Bay Area, 22 Nov 2023.